Canadian Fossil Discovery Centre: Collections

 Field excavations occur along the Manitoba Escarpment area of the Pembina Hills in the Red River Valley.
 Most fossils that are collected are from the Pembina and Millwood Members of the Pierre Shale.

 The Discovery Centre also houses numerous specimens of the Cretaceous squid Tusoteuthis longa; these specimens represent the northernmost known occurrence of these molluscs in the Cretaceous seas of North America.
 (Nicholls and Isaak, 1987).

 The centre houses the world's largest publicly exhibited mosasaur of the species Tylosaurus pembinensis, Bruce.
-Bruce received a Guinness World Record in on August 22, 2014 and was featured in the 2015 Guinness Book of World Records.
+Bruce received a Guinness World Record on August 22, 2014 and was featured in the 2015 Guinness Book of World Records.

+The Museum is affiliated with the Canadian Museums Association, Canadian Heritage Information Network, and Virtual Museum of Canada.

 Programs

 The Discovery Centre offers school programs, guided tours, summer day camps, paleo tours, fossil dig programs and much more.
 The museum has a large database of research information pertaining to the fossil collection from the Late Cretaceous Period.

 The prized specimen is Bruce, a 43-foot (13 m) long mosasaur fossil, the largest publicly displayed mosasaur in the world.